fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_gt/sub/dg/players.rst

 Each player is supplied with a policy, where the policy can be used for the decision-making process and also optimized.
 The decision-making of the player is in the form of the next action.

-The three main tasks of the player are as follows,
+The three main tasks of the player are as follows:

    (1) Compute new action based on the current state.